coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

   4. End text - all
   ### Finished
   Thank you for all your help!
 You did a great job.
-  You will continue to have access to the guide and you may continue to practice if you wish.
+  You will continue to have access to the chat and you may continue to practice making gestures if you wish.
-  With your help, we help other families like yours make gestures and express who you are.
-We will send your family a message when the app is ready for use.
-  All your gestures will then be transferred to the new version of the app.
+  With your help, we can help many other families like yours.
+Now we know more about how to make online talking easier and more fun!
+We will send your family a message when a new version of the app is ready for use.
+All your gestures will be saved and can also be used in the new app.

 5. end evaluation initiator
  ### End Evaluation with initiator
-_We have come to the end of the investigation.
+_We have come to the end of our study.
 We would like to discuss a few more questions with you before we schedule a video call.
-Fill in the questions as accurately as possible._
+Fill in the questions as honestly as possible._

  - Since you started the study, have you noticed a change in the way your family talks to each other?
  _Describe the changes._